History of the Mobile CT Scan

 End of the Lease: Preparing for Removal

-Remember, planning ahead is key to a successful rental experience.
-Don’t hesitate to contact us at info@catalinaimaging.com or (844) 949-1664 to learn more and secure your rental today.
-If you have any questions about electrical requirements, logistics, or unit requirements, we’re always here to help.
+Remember, planning ahead is key to a successful mobile CT rental experience.
+Do not hesitate to contact us at info@catalinaimaging.com or (844) 949-1664 to learn more, or lease our mobile CT scanner unit